Pandas Notebook

 df.describe()

-# categorical distributions
+# category distributions

 for col in ['station_code', 'parking_type', 'payment_method']: